 This project report has been undertaken in accordance with the Environment (Impact Assessment and Audit) regulation 2003, which operationalize the environment management and coordination act 1999.
 The report is prepared in conformity with the requirements stipulated in the environmental management and coordination act no 8 of 1999 (EMCA) and the Environmental Impact Assessment and audit regulations 2003 regulation7 (1) and the second schedule.
-Part II of the said act states that every person is entitled to a clean and healthy environment and has the duty to safeguard the same.
-In order to achieve the goal of a clean environment for all, new projects listed under the second schedule of Section 58 of EMCA No 8 of 1999 shall undergo an Environmental Impact Assessment.
+Part II of the said act states that every person is entitled to a clean and healthy environment for all, new projects listed under the second schedule of Section 58 of EMCA No 8 of 1999 shall undergo an Environmental Impact Assessment.
 This includes development activities such as this new project.
 In additional to the legal compliance above, the following legal aspects have also have been taken into consideration or will be taken into consideration before commencement of construction: